Tuesday, June 30, 2015

 How to Deal with (And Prevent) Nightmares

-My daughter used to have this recurring dream where she was lost in the woods, being chased by someone she couldn't see and couldn't find her family.
+recurring dream where she was lost in the woods, being chased by someone she couldn't see and couldn't find her family.
 The poor little thing used to come in to our room, panting, crying, and wild-eyed.
-It was heartbreaking for her, but it was also heartbreaking for me to lose sleep night after night.
+It was heartbreaking for her, but it was also heartbreaking for me

-(Seminars in Pediatric Neurology, Mar 1996).
+On top of that, research shows that in kids, poor sleep at night leads to reduced ability to function, difficulty modulating impulses, and difficulties focusing (Seminars in Pediatric Neurology, Mar 1996).
 For my sake and for hers, I was desperate to find a solution.
 Then one night, our babysitter came over and put my daughter to bed.
 Apparently as they were going to bed, my daughter shared with the babysitter that she was scared to go to sleep because she was afraid of having her dream.
 It just so happened that my babysitter had struggled for years with sleep problems and had a special trick for my daughter.
 She changed the dream.
 She listened patiently while my daughter explained every detail, then the babysitter changed it.
 Instead of being chased by someone she couldn't see, my babysitter explained that she was really being based by a bunch of adorable fairies who were trying to invite her to their party.
 They led her through the forest to an amazing party with cupcakes, bounce houses, flying fairies, and of course, her loving family waiting for her at the party.
 The transformation was astounding.
 She NEVER had that dream again.
 I did a little research and there are actually psychologists out there who maintain that changing dreams is a credible and recommended form of sleep therapy.

 Since then, my daugther is mostly cured of bad dreams, but she still struggle occasionally and now my son has begun to have them as well.
 Through my own research and trial and error, I have come up with a list of ways we prevent and deal with bad dreams: